 Will my Online Banking be changing?

-Your username and account history will be transferred into Northwest Federal’s Online Banking platform.
-You will need to download the Northwest Federal app and you will be required to change your password when you log in.
-If your username is already in use, you will be notified to change your username as well as your password.
+Your username and account history will be transferred into Northwest Federal's Online Banking platform.
+You will need to download the Northwest Federal app and you will be required to change your password when you login.
+A small number of usernames have been identified as usernames that need to be changed.
+This will be addressed individually.
+For more information on how to access your accounts through Online and Mobile Banking, visit the Northwest Federal Welcome CFCU page.

 Will I need to set up my Bill Pay accounts again?